Northeast

 Detailing High-Performance Facades: Strategy, Specifications, and Advanced Cladding Materials

 Today’s high-performance facade standards require the deft balancing of aesthetics, technical detailing, and the demands of the client and local building regulations.
 This workshop will discuss both material and technical solutions to meet those standards.
 Experts will be on hand to lead tutorials on the most recent innovations in rainscreen cladding, sealant solutions, and much more.
-Attendees will leave with a greater knowledge of material applications at the cutting-edge of energy performance and code compliance, all while learning of attractive solutions for clients and end users.
+Attendees will leave with a greater knowledge of material applications at the cutting-edge of energy performance and code compliance, all while learning of attractive solutions for clients and end-users.

-view_agenda Agenda
+Agenda

 10AM - 11AM

-- Credit type: 1 AIA HSW LU
+Credit type: 1 AIA HSW LU

-Reaching towards Net Zero energy ready buildings is becoming a popular topic in todays climate changing world.
+Reaching towards Net Zero energy ready buildings is becoming a popular topic in today’s climate changing world.
 Energy efficiency has expanded towards exterior wall assemblies where effects of thermal bridging are considered and thermally broken sub-framing systems are becoming the new norm.
 This course will identify and compare various cladding attachment methods on the market.
 Learn how to determine the appropriate clip for your project and how to compare effective thermal resistance required to achieve projects targeted R – Value.

 Learning Objectives

-- Identify types of clips currently on the market
+- Identify types of clips currently on the market.

-- Learn how to calculate the number of clips required on your project by identifying structural forces involved to determine clip spacing
+- Learn how to calculate the number of clips required on your project by identifying structural forces involved to determine clip spacing.

 11AM - 12PM

-- Credit type: 1 AIA HSW LU
+Credit type: 1 AIA HSW LU

 Learning Objectives